telerik/xaml-docs/controls/radgridview/styles-and-templates/modifying-default-styles.md

 ![Modifying default styles through Visual Studio's Design view](images/RadGridView_Styles_and_Templates_Visual_Studio_Design_View.png)

-## Modifying the Default Style By Extracting It From the Theme XAML File
+## Modifying the Default Style by Extracting it from the Theme XAML File

 If you prefer, you can manually extract the needed style from the respective XAML file in the **Themes.Implicit** folder of your **UI for WPF** installation and modify its code to suit your needs.

 The process is similar to [manually extracting the Control Template]({%slug styling-apperance-editing-control-templates%}#extracting-control-templates-manually-from-the-theme-xaml-file) of a given control.

 >importantNote that when changing a __Control Template__ you should include all required parts.
-Even if your code compiles, some of the functionality may be subject to impact due to the omission of the required parts.
+Even if your code compiles, some of the functionality may be impacted due to the omission of the required parts.
 The required parts are usually marked with the prefix "__PART___".

 ## See Also